noseglasses/qmk_firmware/docs/papageno.md

 One possible solution for the given task would be to indent when keys `A` and `B` are hit in order `A-B` and un-indent when hit in order `B-A`.
 Both operations would, of course, be programmed to emit the required shortcut.

-From a neuromuscular point of view this key-assignment strategy is doubtlessly a good choice as it is quite easy to learn.
-Moreover, it is quite intuitive as we assigns a forward-backward relation to indentation and un-indentation with respect to the order of our two keys being hit.
-This aids memorizing our new key assignment.
+From a neuromuscular point of view this key-assignment strategy is doubtlessly a good choice as it is fairly easy to learn.
+Moreover, it is rather intuitive as we assign a forward-backward relation to indentation and un-indentation with respect to the order of the two thumb keys being hit.
+This certainly aids memorizing our new key assignment.

 ### Papageno - a pattern matching library

-To bring all the above to live, we need a mechanism that is capable to recognize more or less complex keystroke patterns.
-This requirement, among others, led to the development of [Papageno](https://github.com/noseglasses/papageno/), an advanced pattern matching library.
+To bring the above example to life, we need a mechanism that is capable to recognize more or less complex keystroke patterns.
+The requirements described, among others, led to the development of [Papageno](https://github.com/noseglasses/papageno/), an advanced pattern matching library.
 Originally implemented as part of QMK, Papageno emerged to a stand-alone multi-platform library that still seamlessly integrates with QMK.
 It provides a variety of different ways to define patterns that go far beyond advanced tap-dances only.

 ## A QMK example

-The impatient may directly jump to a QMK example keymap that demonstrates how [Papageno](https://github.com/noseglasses/noseglasses_qmk_layout/) can be employed to effectively shift load from fingers to thumbs.
+The impatient may directly jump to a [QMK example keymap](https://github.com/noseglasses/noseglasses_qmk_layout/) that demonstrates how Papageno can be employed to effectively shift load from fingers to thumbs.

-## Papageno-QMK - features and Implementation
+## Papageno-QMK

 Papageno allows for the definition of general multi-key patterns, chords, key clusters, arbitrary leader sequences with multiple leader keys and more.
 All features utilize the same efficient and optimized pattern matching algorithm.
 To be used with QMK, Papageno provides a wrapper API.
 It allows to define patterns in a simple and readable way and encapsules common tasks through C-preprocessor macros.